inidun/Project-PM-minutes-and-notes/Source_PM_1_Proceedings.md

 * Are these text files good enough to use as is, or do we need to do them again?
   * If not: Can we get access to the original PDFs so that we can do the OCR ourselves?

+24 Aug 2021: Quality control of the _Proceedings_ .txt files created in 2019:

+  * 114592eng.txt (GC 1953): Very poor.
+The text was in columns which have been misread here.
+  * 114049mulo.txt (GC 1973): Not so bad.
+Text is spread across the page in confusing way, but word order is correct and most spelling (in English and French) seems to be OK.
+  * 057619mulo.txt (GC 1983): Better.
+Word order is correct and spelling (in English and French) looks good.
+But many words are pressed together ("I havethehonour andtheprivilege") and hypenated words are split.
+  * 084822mulo.txt (GC 1989): Messy spread of words across the page, but word order is correct and most spelling (in English and French) seems to be OK.
+  * 247901mul.txt (GC 2015): Excellent.
+Can use as is, I think.